 Chapter 3: Dawn of the Astrorganism

 The internet's physical topology is statistically indistinguishable from the connectivity patterns of a mammalian cerebral cortex (Klimm et al., 2014).
 Earth's biosphere processes approximately 10^24 bits of information per second, a figure comparable to all current digital technology combined (Landenmark et al., 2015).
-The global trade network is growing denser and more specialized with each decade, recapitulating the metabolic integration of cells within an organism (Fagiolo et al., 2010).
+The global trade network is growing denser and more specialized with each decade, paralleling the metabolic integration of cells within an organism (Fagiolo et al., 2010).

 These are not metaphors.
 They are measurements.
 And they converge on a single conclusion: Earth is developing the structural and functional characteristics of a unified organism.